DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

 You will find the reference itself at the bottom of your document.

+**Assignment**

+  - Add another sentence stating something you learned from the Tufte reading.
+  - Add the citation.
+  - Knit and check the result.

 <br> <a href="#top">▲ top of page</a>

 ## add a references heading